Skip to main content

 The Bigger Question: Do People Want Proactive Phones?

 Agentic AI on a phone is a bet that users want technology to anticipate their needs.
 Not everyone does.
-There is a meaningful segment of consumers who find proactive suggestions intrusive rather than helpful.
+There's a meaningful segment of consumers who find proactive suggestions intrusive rather than helpful.
 Google learned this the hard way with Google Now, which was ahead of its time but ultimately scaled back because users found it unsettling.

 Samsung's answer is to make the AI optional and transparent.
 Now Nudge can be turned off entirely, and Samsung says all proactive features will clearly indicate when AI is acting on the user's behalf.
 The Privacy Display adds a physical layer of reassurance.
-These are smart design choices, but they do not resolve the fundamental tension between convenience and autonomy.
+These are smart design choices, but they don't resolve the fundamental tension between convenience and autonomy.

 • Now Nudge watches conversational context across messaging apps to surface relevant suggestions without switching screens.